By: Dr. Drew Starbird

 A woman works at her office desk with a pen, a notebook, and a laptop.

-There are many different kinds of a business plans -- from lean, one-page plans that list only the bare essentials to 30-page documents that outline every detail a potential investor would need to know.
+There are many different kinds of business plans -- from lean, one-page plans that list only the bare essentials to 30-page documents that outline every detail a potential investor would need to know.
 Some plans are created for internal use only, and include operations procedures and employee responsibilities, and others outline what a company would do if they lost funding or faced other hardships.

 To help you write a GREAT business plan, make sure it has these essential components: